westlake-repl/NineRec/README.md

 <!-- **We release a sample of 1000 images per dataset.
 All datasets and code (already attached here) will be provided once the paper is accepted..** -->

 We have released all data (text and images) for the 9 downstream tasks as well as the source-domain text data for Bili_500K.
-We will provide access to the full source dataset very soon.
+We will provide access to the full source dataset (image and Bili_2M) very soon.

 <!-- Download link: https://sandbox.zenodo.org/record/1153424#.Y9dALnZByw4 -->
 Download link: